 - Loss of staff

 Lawsuits can take a toll, it is distracting and can put you out of business.
-Albeit, there is a remedy, lawsuits can be avoided through the proper guidance of a small business attorney.
 Get in touch with Dana today and save your business the setback a lawsuit poses.

 How healthy is your small business?

 Today, we live in an era of economic and financial volatility where small businesses have their work cut out for them.
 It’s a daily challenge to keep your small business competitive while hitting sales and generating profits.
 In a bid to stay in business, it is vital to carry out routine checks on your business.
 These regular checks help in ascertaining the profitability of your business by: